druglogics/pydruglogics/paper/paper.md

 # Summary

-PyDrugLogics is a Python package that generates optimized Boolean models that represent a biological system and performs in-silico perturbations of these models to predict synergistic drug combinations.

 For complex diseases such as cancer, combined drug therapies can enhance the efficacy of the personalized treatment and minimize side effects [@jinRationalCombinationsTargeted2023].
 Combined drug therapies may have a stronger effect than single drug treatments, a concept referred to as synergy [@berenbaumWhatSynergy1989].
 However, finding synergistic drug combinations is a challenging area of modern medicine.
 The vast number of possible drug combinations, even for small sets of drugs, makes it a complex problem due to the exponential growth in combinations.
 This fact causes longer testing time in the laboratory experiments and a significant amount of experimental costs.

+PyDrugLogics is a Python package that generates optimized Boolean models that represent a biological system and performs in-silico perturbations of these models to predict synergistic drug combinations.
+The implemented method is derived from the pipeline published by @flobakFineTuningLogical2023.

+# Statement of Need

-Logical modeling is a powerful tool that can be used to reduce the costs of this challenge.
+Logical modeling is a powerful tool that can be used to reduce the costs of identifying synergistic drug combinations.
 By formalizing biological networks into logical models, these constructed models enable us to simulate the behaviour of large-scale signaling networks and predict responses to perturbations (@eduatiPatientspecificLogicModels2020,
 @niederdorferStrategiesEnhanceLogic2020, @bealPersonalizedLogicalModels2021).
-The implemented method is derived from the pipeline published by @flobakFineTuningLogical2023.

 Within this approach, the modeling process constructs a Boolean network to simulate the biological system, such as a cancer cell, and identify stable states that reflect the system’s long-term behaviour.
 During the optimization process,